-Once students have matched the natural thing (species or process) with the biomimicry inspired human design, they are invited to think about what strategy from nature is being emulated to solve the human challenge.
+Once students have matched the natural thing (species or process) with the biomimicry inspired human design, they are invited to discover the function which has been emulated to solve the human challenge and the strategy used to achieve the function.
 You can either ask students to think about this unaided or guide them through the presentation provided.